dotnet/dotnet-monitor/documentation/api/parameters.md

 ### Was this documentation helpful?
 [Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2Fapi%2Fparameters)

-# Parameters - Post
+# Parameters - Post (experimental feature)

 Captures parameters for one or more methods each time they are called.
+Captured parameters are logged inside the target application using its [`ILogger`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.ilogger).

+>**Note**: Unlike other artifacts, parameters do **not** support being sent to egress provider.

 >**Note**: This feature is not enabled by default and requires configuration to be enabled.